cciw-uk/cciw.co.uk/docs/server_setup.rst

 11. Stop the old server

-12. Repeat step 7 - download media and DB from old server
+12. Same as step 7 - download media and DB from old server

-13. Repeat step 8 - upload media and DB to new server
+13. Same as step 8 - upload media and DB to new server

-14. Repeat step 9 - check everything works
+14. Same as step 9 - check everything works

 15. Switch DNS to the new server in the DigitalOcean control panel.
 Put DNS TTL back up to 86400